V4Fire/Client/src/core/dom/intersection-watcher/README.md

 This module provides API to track elements entering or leaving the viewport.
 The module supports several element tracking strategies.
-The default is IntersectionObserver, but if the environment does not support it, then a strategy based on the heightmap of the elements and MutationObserver will be used.
+The default is IntersectionObserver, but if the environment does not support it, then a strategy based on the elements heightmap and MutationObserver will be used.

-_Note that the MutationObserver-based strategy tracks viewport intersection only along the Y axis and does not support scrollable elements nesting more than two layers._

 ## Why is this module needed?